 Tutorial 16 - Graphics and Imaging

 Graphics brings life to applications.
-Java allows creation and altering of images using both awt and the newer Java 2D architecture.
+Java allows creation and altering of images using both awt and Java 2D architecture.
 Artists think in terms of a canvas as the foundation for their images and graphics.
 Swing JPanel and JFrame as well as awt Canvas objects are extended for use as the basic canvas.
 Output to the canvas is through a graphics context encapsulated by the Graphics class.
 This tutorial introduces the fundamental concepts of graphics and imaging.
-For more info read basic 2D topics and advanced 2D topics (transforms, clipping, antialiasing, etc.).
+For more info read the basic and advanced 2D topics (transforms, clipping, antialiasing, etc.).

 Shapes and Paths